 glaucoma-associated retinopathy, retinal vein thrombosis, or a non-healing ocular or

-10. Has a fever ≥ 38°C within 3 days before signing the ICF.
+10. Has a fever ≥ 38°C within 3 days before the first dose of study treatment.

 12. Has a history of autoimmune disease active or past including but not limited to

 inflammatory bowel disease, systemic lupus erythematosus, ankylosing spondylitis,

 scleroderma, or multiple sclerosis.
 Has any active immunologic disorder requiring

-immunosuppression with steroids or other immunosuppressive agents (e.g., azathioprine,
+immunosuppression with steroids or other immunosuppressive agents (eg, azathioprine,

-cyclosporine A) with the exception of patients with isolated vitiligo, resolved childhood asthma
+cyclosporine A) except for patients with isolated vitiligo, resolved childhood asthma

 or atopic dermatitis, controlled hypoadrenalism or hypopituitarism, and euthyroid

-patients with a history of Grave's disease.
+patients with a history of Grave disease.
 Patients with controlled hyperthyroidism

 must be negative for thyroglobulin, thyroid peroxidase antibodies, and

 13. Has a known hypersensitivity to a component of the protocol therapy, DSP-0509, or

-14. Has a history of another primary cancer within the 5 years prior to enrollment except
+14. Has a history of another primary cancer within the 5 years before enrollment except

 for the following: non-melanoma skin cancer, cervical carcinoma in situ, superficial